lkujaw/gcc3/gcc/config/sparc/sparc.md

   [(set_attr "type" "call_no_delay_slot")
    (set_attr "length" "3")])

-;; This is a call that wants a structure value.
+;; This is a call that may want a structure value.
+This is used for ;; untyped_calls.
 (define_insn "*call_symbolic_untyped_struct_value_sp32"
   [(call (mem:SI (match_operand:SI 0 "symbolic_operand" "s"))
 	 (match_operand 1 "" ""))